 - o CPR/AED Information and Training

 - o Chemical Safety

-- o Hazard Communication Program
+- Hazard Communication Program

-- o Employee Safety Program
+- Employee Safety Program

-- o Fire Safety (See also 15.00 ANNUAL FIRE SAFETY REPORT.)
+- Fire Safety (See also 15.00 ANNUAL FIRE SAFETY REPORT.)

-4.0 EMERGENCY PREPAREDNESS
+EMERGENCY PREPAREDNESS 4.0

-A police corporal is assigned to EHS to staff the Office of Emergency Preparedness and coordinates the university's emergency preparedness plans and operations.
+The Office of Emergency Preparedness coordinates the university's emergency preparedness plans and operations.
 The safety of the Towson University community during an emergency is predicated on detailed planning as well as building awareness about how the plans will be implemented.
-Students, faculty, staff, and visitors will be better prepared in an emergency if they know how the university will respond, where they can find information, and what they should do.

-An Emergency Operations Plan has been approved by the Office of the President.
+Students, faculty, staff, and visitors will be better prepared in an emergency if they know how the university will respond, where they can find information, and what they should do. $\frac{8}{8}$ An Emergency Operations Plan has been approved by the Office of the President.
 An emergency preparedness website has been established to be an essential tool for sharing plans and providing relevant information in case an emergency arises at Towson University or in the surrounding area.
 The website is: